If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 We know experiencing issues of sexual harassment can affect many aspects of a student's life.
 Our goal is to remedy the impact on academics as much as possible and support students in successfully continuing and completing their education.
 The Sexual Violence Support Services team can assist in arranging academic accommodations.

-The University Counseling Center (part of the University Counseling and Testing Center) offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
+The University Counseling Center offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
 Professional counseling staff, licensed psychologists or therapists with experience in trauma response and healing are available to assist students with personal counseling.

 Students can make an appointment with the University Counseling Center by calling 541‑346‑3227 and asking to make an appointment with someone on the Interpersonal Violence Response Team.
 This team will help students connect with trained individuals and other services.